CosmicDorito-25/SnackTax/README.md

 ---

-## limitations
+## Limitations

 - no sync across devices
 - no fancy analytics
-- no reminders to stop eating
+- no reminders to stop eating (we are instead using human in-built notification system known as 'Guilt')

 it will not fix your diet.
 it will just document it.

 ---

-## license
+## License

 GPL v3

 if you modify and share it, you must keep it open source.
-no turning SnackTax into a paid “premium calorie ecosystem”.
+no turning SnackTax into a paid “premium calinto a single HTML file.
+No account, no cloud, no sync, no drama — just a fast privacy-first meal log for tracking calories, meals, and daily intake offline.orie ecosystem”.

 ---

-## contributions
+## Contributions

 PRs are welcome, but keep it:
 - simple